simple10/nodestack/README.md

 NodeStack
 =======

-Starter node stack for Rails developers.
+Minimalist Node.js skeleton.
 All the benefits of the Rails asset pipeline and predictable code layout without all the hidden magic.

 ### Features